shmorri/docs-casa-prod/3.1.4/source/developer/architecture.md

 ZK helps developers write highly interactive interfaces in a fast paced manner still using similar dialects of other Java-based UI frameworks.
 Additionally, despite it does a lot of Ajax in the browser, no knowledge about Javascript is required.

-There is a handful of approaches for ZK development, particularly in Gluu Casa the MVVM pattern is used.
+There is a handful of approaches for ZK development, particularly in Casa the MVVM pattern is used.
 This pattern has 3 roles: View, Model, and ViewModel which allow to achieve a separation of data and logic from presentation.
 For more information see [ZK MVVM Reference](http://books.zkoss.org/zk-mvvm-book/8.0/).

 Plugin developers are encouraged to use MVVM development style of ZK, however any other approach is pluggable and should supported.